[Updated October 2018]

 Basotho Cultural Village, Golden Gate

 The Basotho Cultural Village is an authentic experience you’ll find in this part of the world and makes for a great family outing as you learn all about the traditions of the indigenous Basotho people.
-In the village, with its 16th Century replica dwellings, you can watch customary Basotho arts and crafts being handmade and experience the people’s genuine hospitality and lifestyle.
-In Basotho culture, homes are decorated with colourful mural art called ‘litema’ and the local beer is a specialty.
+In the village, with its 16th century replica dwellings, you can watch customary Basotho arts and crafts being handmade and experience the people’s genuine hospitality and lifestyle.
+In Basotho culture, homes are decorated with colourful mural art called ‘litema’ and the local beer is a speciality.
 Watch traditional dancing, meet the village elders and take home some cultural keepsakes – traditional baskets, blankets, pottery and beadwork.
-A 45-minute guided tour of the village costs R70 for adults, and R40 per child aged 6 – 16.
+A 45-minute guided tour of the village costs under R100 per adult.

 Berry Picking at Bon-Af Berry Farm

 Berry picking is great fun – and of course, the whole family reaps the rewards of enjoying the delicious fruits of your labour!
 The outing includes a guided tour of the orchard, as well as the chance to pick a variety of berries, including blackberries, gooseberries, elderberries, raspberries, blackcurrants and Black Nightshade.
 You’ll be given a special container to hold your pickings.
 There’s also a tea garden on the premises, where you can have some refreshments and a petting zoo with cute farm animals.
 Make sure you visit the little museum with its displays of everyday items including a dress that dates back 125 years, and a gun and a phonograph from 1889.

 Contact: 056 811 3966 | View location